NikitaKurpas/cafe-cs-android/README.md

 cafe-cs-android
 ===============

-An android app part of the Cafe Control System
+The android app part of the Cafe Control System